SUPPLEMENT TO PHARMACEUTICAL CHEMISTRY

 The achievement of the objectives of the course is checked by oral examination.
 The mark will be averaged with that relating to the part of biotechnology drugs.

-- ability to communicate knowledge and skills in a verbal form through the correct use of a specific language of the discipline (up to 3/30).
+It will also evaluate the student's ability to communicate knowledge and skills in verbal form through the use of an appropriate language.